WGBH-MLA/AAPB2/app/views/exhibits/education/notes.md

 <a name="58"></a><sup>58</sup> Katznelson and Weir, *Schooling for All*, 211.

-<a name="59"></a><sup>59</sup> For summaries of these texts, see Joseph L. DeVitis, ed., Popular Educational Classics: A Reader (New York: Peter Lang, 2016).
-The Carnegie Foundation for the Advancement of Teaching also funded the public television documentary *High Schools* (1983), available for viewing at the Library of Congress Moving Image Research Center, to complement the report by Boyer.
+<a name="59"></a><sup>59</sup> For summaries of these texts, see Joseph L. DeVitis, ed., *Popular Educational Classics: A Reader* (New York: Peter Lang, 2016).
+The Carnegie Foundation for the Advancement of Teaching also funded the public television documentary *High Schools* (1983) to complement the report by Boyer. *High Schools* is available for viewing at the Library of Congress Moving Image Research Center.

 <a name="60"></a><sup>60</sup> Terrel H. Bell, “Education Policy Development in the Reagan Administration,” *Phi Delta Kappa International* 67, no. 7 (March 1986): 488, http://www.jstor.org/stable/20403138.

 <a name="61"></a><sup>61</sup> Goldstein, *Teacher Wars*, 168, 174.

-<a name="62"></a><sup>62</sup> Mary Ellen Schoonmaker, “The Beat Nobody Wants,” *Columbia Journalism Review* 23, no. 5 (January/February 1985): 38.
+<a name="62"></a><sup>62</sup> Mary Ellen Schoonmaker, “The Beat Nobody Wants,” *Columbia Journalism Review* 23, no. 5 (January/February 1985): 38, Ebsco Humanities Full Text (H. W. Wilson).

 <a name="63"></a><sup>63</sup> E. Patrick McQuaid, “A Story at Risk: The Rising Tide of Mediocre Education Coverage,” *The Phi Delta Kappan* 70, no. 5 (January 1989): K4, http://www.jstor.org/stable/20403906.